A scientist makes a difficult choice.

 “They don’t, sir.
 They are definitely undeclared.”

 He spoke, “Professor, we’ve got another job for you if you’re up to it.
-I don’t know if I ever told you, but my primary combat duty is as a VR torpedo pilot.
-Do you think you can convert the virtual reality sensor rigs so they can see the TingKlap ships?”
+I don’t know if I ever told you, but my primary combat duty is as a torpedo pilot.
+Do you think you can convert the virtual reality sensor rigs so they can detect the TingKlap ships?”

 Garth spoke, “We’ve got a few of these modular extensors left, what kind of sensor array do the torpedoes themselves have?”